 The sunburn eventually heals on its own.
 But some of the mutated cells survive and may turn into cancer later on.
 Don’t risk it!
 Wear sunscreen.

 How To Treat A Sunburn

-2. Take an antinflammatory: aspirin or ibuprophen stop the inflammation and reduce redness and pain.
+- Take an antinflammatory: Aspirin or ibuprophen stop the inflammation and relieve sunburn pain.

-4. Don’t peel off skin: and don’t pop blisters, either.
-That only causes more damage.
+- Don’t peel off skin: And don’t pop blisters, either.
+It only causes more damage.
 FIY, those blisters are there to protect the sensitive layers of skin underneath.

-6. Drink plenty of water.
-A sunburn can dehydrate your body so the keep the water coming in!
+- Drink plenty of water.
+A sunburn can dehydrate your body.
+Keep the water coming in!

-7. Visit your doctor: if you get open wounds or extensive skin damage, go immediately.
+- Visit your doctor: If you get open wounds or extensive skin damage, go immediately.